cda-tum/sidb-defect-aware-physical-design/README.md

 # Atomic Defect-Aware Physical Design of Silicon Dangling Bond Logic on the H-Si(100)-2×1 Surface

-This repository provides supplementary data for the paper *Atomic Defect-Aware Physical Design of Silicon Dangling Bond Logic on the H-Si(100)-2×1 Surface* by M. Walter, J. Croshaw, S. S. H. Ng, K. Walus, R. Wolkow, and R. Wille.
+This repository provides supplementary data for the paper *Atomic Defect-Aware Physical Design of Silicon Dangling Bond Logic on the H-Si(100)-2×1 Surface* by M. Walter, J. Croshaw, S. S. H. Ng, K. Walus, R. Wolkow, and R. Wille in DATE 2024.

 ## H-Si(100)-2×1 Surfaces